TetraPlex-org/central/Documentation/applications to acclerators/EIC/short_application.md

 * First Prize, Feature Writing Contest, Chematon '91 [University of Santo Thomas](https://www.ust.edu.ph/) for "BIOENERGY- A potential source of renewable energy" while still in high school.
 * Former President of the Young Science Journalist Guild of the Philippines in the late 80's and early 90's
 * Attended a Science Journalism Seminar Workshop in 1991 attended by the best Science and/ or Journalism oriented high school students in the Philippines at that time that was set up by the [Philippine Foundation for Science and Technology](https://pfst.org.ph/about-us/)
-* Best in Science, Math and Creative Writing as a High School Student for our batch
+* Best in Science, Math and Creative Writing as a High School Student for our batch.

 ---